-Currently, all San Bernardino City Unified School District middle school students and 4th through 6th grade elementary students are eligible for program golf scholarships.
+Currently, all San Bernardino City Unified School District middle school and 4th through 6th grade elementary students are eligible for program golf scholarships.
 Younger SBCUSD students, students outside of the SBCUSD, and ICTM members may also be eligible.
 Please contact us if you have questions about eligibility.

 Do we have to buy golf clubs?

 No. Golf clubs are provided thanks to support from the SBCUSD, and generous donations from others members of the community.
 We use a golf club exchange system that makes sure everyone has what they need.
 Students without clubs get clubs.
 Students that outgrow clubs can exchange their clubs.
 And, when students stop using their clubs, they return them so others can use them.
+Clubs are available.